Table of Contents

-Clinical Presentation Non-Genital Warts in Children
+Clinical Presentation of Non-Genital Warts in Children

-Heck disease is characterized by buccal, gingival or tongue involvement in children.
+Heck disease is characterized by buccal, gingival, or tongue involvement in children.
 The lesions form small plaques that are typically less than 5 mm in diameter and are most commonly seen in children of American Indian origins.

 Finally, patients who develop cystic warts present with a single nodule on the sole of their feet.
 The lesions may or may not be hyperkeratotic.
-These lesions are cystic and if incised, a cheesy material can be expressed from the lesion.
+These lesions are cystic and, if incised, a cheesy material can be expressed from the lesion.

 Diagnostic Workup for Non-Genital Warts in Children

 Common warts usually show digitated epidermal hyperplasia, acanthosis, and papillomatosis.
 Deep plantar warts appear like common warts but are usually located deeper in the skin.
-Flat warts are identical to common warts histopathologically with exception of more basophilic nuclei within the granular cell layer.
+Flat warts are identical to common warts histopathologically with the exception of more basophilic nuclei within the granular cell layer.